Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 From the author's book

-The child does not eat in kindergarten Although there are still problems with places in kindergartens, most children still spend several years before school in one of these institutions.
+The child does not eat in kindergarten Although there are still problems with places in kindergartens, most children spend several years before school in one of these institutions.
 And now your home boy or girl is going to the garden.
-One of the main concerns of any
+One of the main questions troubling any

 From the author's book

 3.1.
-On the project activities of fifth-graders Everyone knows that today's children show great interest in computers, master programs faster than adults, and feel comfortable in the virtual world.
-Given this feature of our time, talented adults
+About the project activities of fifth-graders Everyone knows that modern children show great interest in computers, master programs faster than adults, and feel comfortable in the virtual world.
+Considering this feature of our time, talented adults

 From the author's book

-How disobedience should be treated in kindergarten First of all, do not consider such behavior as a pathology.
+How one should treat disobedience in kindergarten.
+First of all, do not consider such behavior to be pathological.
 Of course, naughty children interfere with the work of the group.
-But this problem is working, that is, technical and pedagogical.
+But this problem is operational, that is, technical and pedagogical.
 With 25 children in a group, the teacher needs to take care of

 Introduction to the topic

-The developing pedagogy of non-violence has significantly changed the attitude of adults towards children.
+The developing pedagogy of nonviolence has significantly changed the attitude of adults towards children.
 The level of development of the child becomes a measure of the quality of the work of the teacher and the entire educational system as a whole.
-Teachers of preschool educational institutions are guided not only by preparation for school, but also by the preservation of a full-fledged childhood in accordance with the psychophysical characteristics of a developing personality.
-Respect for the child, acceptance of his goals, interests, creation of conditions for development are indispensable conditions for a humanistic approach.
+Preschool teachers focus not only on preparing for school, but also on preserving a full-fledged childhood in accordance with the psychophysical characteristics of the developing personality.
+Respect for the child, acceptance of his goals, interests, creation of conditions for development are essential conditions for a humanistic approach.

-Design technology is a unique means of ensuring cooperation, co-creation of children and adults, a way to implement a student-centered approach to education.
+A unique means of ensuring cooperation, co-creation between children and adults, and a way to implement a person-centered approach to education is design technology.

-The project method arose in the 1920s in the United States and is associated with the development of the humanistic direction in philosophy and education, which was initiated by the American philosopher, psychologist and teacher J. Dewey.
+The project method arose in the 1920s in the USA and is associated with the development of the humanistic trend in philosophy and education, which was started by the American philosopher, psychologist and teacher J. Dewey.

-The method was developed in the works of V. Kilpatrick, E. Collings.
+The method was developed in the works of V. Kilpatrick and E. Collings.

-The broadest definition of this concept is as follows: “A project is any action performed from the heart and with a specific purpose”(as defined by Kilpatrick).
+The broadest definition of this concept is as follows: “A project is any action performed with all the heart and with a specific purpose”(as defined by Kilpatrick).

 The ideas of the project method in Russia appeared simultaneously with the development of American teachers.
 Under the leadership of Shatsky, a group of teachers united, using the project method in practice.

-1. According to the dominant method: research, information, creative, game, adventure, practice-oriented.
+1. According to the dominant method: research, information, creative, gaming, adventure, practice-oriented.

 2. By the nature of the content: include the child and his family, the child and nature, the child and the man-made world, the child, society and culture.

-3. By the nature of the child's participation in the project: customer, expert, performer, participant from the inception of an idea to obtaining a result.
+3. According to the nature of the child’s participation in the project: customer, expert, performer, participant from the inception of the idea to the receipt of the result.

-4. By the nature of contacts: carried out within one age group, in contact with another age group, inside the preschool educational institution, in contact with the family, cultural institutions, public organizations (open project)
+4. By the nature of contacts: carried out within one age group, in contact with another age group, inside a preschool educational institution, in contact with family, cultural institutions, public organizations (open project)

 5. By the number of participants: individual, pair, group and frontal.